 - Color: Black

-- Zip front closure with six-snap placket overlay; standing collar
+- Full zip front closure with fringed placket

 Beginning in a luggage store in 1921, Florence, Italy, Guccio Gucci established a small business dedicated to fine leather bags, shoes, gloves, and belts.
 What began as an entrepreneur’s dream has evolved into a global powerhouse marked by excellence and tradition.
 From family owned to a public limited company, Gucci has maintained the highest standards of fashion while embracing innovation and change.